root670/dance-pad/README.md

 highly recommend attempting projects for things that seem slightly out of your abilities.
 You might be surprised what you're capable of if you stick with it.

-## Planned Features

-* Decode SextetStream lighting data to trigger fixed colors
-* Trigger lighting within the firmware based on sensor inputs
-* Display LED animations from GIFs stored on a MicroSD card connected to the Teensy.
-Trigger these from SextetStream data or sensor triggers

 ## Directory Structure

 * `Frame`: Inventor project for the aluminum frame.
 It houses nine 276mm x 276mm